 Medicare is health insurance for Americans age 65 and older.
 Individuals living with specific disabilities may be eligible before 65.

-Medicare AdvantageMedicare Advantage is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
+Medicare AdvantageMedicare Advantage (Medicare Part C) is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
 This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D). plans are a private insurance that combine both Medicare Parts A and B (Original Medicare).
 Most Medicare Advantage plans also include Part D (prescription coverage) and may have additional benefits like dental, vision and hearing coverage.

 Homebound enrollees may be eligible to receive in-home care.

 Serving as a caregiver is a life-changing responsibility.
 You can expect a learning curve while you’re getting used to the care and services available to the person in your care.
 This overview can help shorten the curve and get you up to speed on the basics.

 Medicare Parts A and B serve as the foundation for coverage, known as Original Medicare.

 Original Medicare does not cover all costs, so beneficiaries have the option to add coverage to fill gaps.
 These options include:

 - Medicare Prescription Drug Plan (Part D): Part D is prescription drug coverage from private insurance companies.
 Part D costs vary from one carrier to another and are subject to late enrollment penalties.

 - Medicare Supplement Insurance (Medigap): These plans are offered by private insurance companies.
 They exist to help beneficiaries cover coinsurance and deductibles, not covered by Original Medicare.
 Medigap plans have monthly premiums, and plan availability varies by state.